 Cathodic Reaction (Gold Deposition):

-At the cathode, the gold chloride ions are reduced, and pure gold is deposited onto the cathode surface.
+At the cathode, gold chloride ions are reduced, depositing pure gold onto the cathode surface.

-In addition, the process can also involve the formation of different gold chloride species, like AuCl₂⁻, though these are less desirable because they may cause the formation of insoluble gold compounds, requiring additional cleaning of the cell.
+In addition, the process can involve the formation of different gold chloride species, such as AuCl₂⁻.
+However, these are less desirable because they may form insoluble gold compounds, necessitating additional cell cleaning.

 Steps for Refining Gold Using the Wohlwill Process